 The Corporation is structured as a holding company with various wholly-owned subsidiaries operating in the Mongolian real estate industry, within the nation of Mongolia.
-The Corporation currently has two subsidiaries incorporated in Barbados, Mongolia Fidelity Holding Corp. and Mongolia (Barbados) Corp., that operate as holding companies for all of the Corporation's Mongolian subsidiaries.
-Mongolia Fidelity Holding Corp. owns MGG Properties LLC, a Mongolian subsidiary which currently does not have any operations but is expected to become the Corporation's property management division.
+The Corporation currently has one subsidiary incorporated in Barbados, Mongolia (Barbados) Corp., that operates as holding company for all of the Corporation's Mongolian subsidiaries.